homelabos/homelabos/docs/setup/installation.md

 ### Manual Set-up

 * Download the [latest version](https://gitlab.com/NickBusey/HomelabOS/-/releases) to your client computer and extract the folder.
-From inside the folder run `./hlos install_cli` now you can run `hlos` directly.
-Otherwise just append `./` to the `hlos` commands listed below.

 !!!
 Note
-    If you are using HomelabOS to provision a [bastion](bastion.md) server, run: `$ hlos terraform`
+    If you are using HomelabOS to provision a [bastion](bastion.md) server, run: `make terraform`

-* From inside the HomelabOS folder, set up the initial config: `hlos config`
+* From inside the HomelabOS folder, set up the initial config: `make config`

 !!!
 Note
     You will be prompted for the basic information to get started.
 The passwords entered here will be stored on the client computer and are used by ansible to configure your server.
 After you enter the information, HomelabOS will configure your local docker images and build your initial `settings/` files.